Quickstart: Create a linear regression model using revoscalepy in Python

-Steps in this quicktart are executed on a Python command line, using Machine Learning Server in the default local compute context.
+Steps are executed on a Python command line using Machine Learning Server in the default local compute context.
 In this context, all operations run locally: data is fetched from the data source, and the model-fitting runs in your current Python environment.

-The revoscalepy library for Python contains objects, transformations, and algorithms similar to those provided for the RevoScaleR package for the R language.
+The revoscalepy library for Python contains objects, transformations, and algorithms similar to what's included in the RevoScaleR package for the R language.
 With revoscalepy, you can write a Python script that creates a compute context, moves data between compute contexts, transforms data, and trains predictive models using popular algorithms such as logistic and linear regression, decision trees, and more.

 For the SQL Server version of this tutorial, see Use Python with revoscalepy to create a model (SQL Server).

 - On Windows, go to C:\Program Files\Microsoft\ML Server\PYTHON_SERVER, and double-click Python.exe.

 - On Linux, enter mlserver-python at the command line.